raja045/CEHv12_Ultimate_Study_Guide/Module 12 - Evading IDS, FIrewalls, and Honeypots.md

       - More expensive
       - Hard to implement and configure an requires more space
     - **Software Firewall**
-      - A firewall software program installed on a computer just like normal software
+      - A firewall software program installed on a computer just like a **normal software**
-      - Used to filter traffic for individual home users
+      - Used to filter traffic for **individual home users**
       - Only filters traffic for the computer on which it is installed
       - Less expensive than hardware firewalls
       - Ideal for personal or home use